Nick-Pillsbury/Purret/Video/readme.md

 - Low-latency streaming capabilities
 - Hardware acceleration support on Raspberry Pi
 - Stable and production-proven multimedia handling
-Implementing video encoding from scratch would significantly increase complexity and development time.

----
+### 3. MediaMTX
+MediaMTX was selected as the streaming server because of:
+- Compatibility with RTSP/HLS/WebRTC clients
+- Low resource usage
+- Ability to ingest RTSP from the Pi and redistribute to multiple clients

-### 3. RTSP (Real-Time Streaming Protocol)
+### 4. RTSP (Real-Time Streaming Protocol)
 RTSP was chosen as the streaming protocol because:
-- Supported by Unity (via plugins or native solutions)
 - Designed for low-latency streaming
 - More efficient than HTTP-based streaming for real-time use
 - Works seamlessly with H.264 compression

 **Default streaming port:** `8554`

----

-### 4. H.264 Compression
+### 5. H.264 Compression
 H.264 was selected due to:
 - Hardware acceleration support on Raspberry Pi 5
 - High compression efficiency
 - Low bandwidth usage
-- Broad compatibility (including Unity clients)
+- Broad compatibility with clients

 ---

-### 5. Docker
+### 6. Docker
 Docker was selected for containerization because it provides:
 - Hardware device access support (`/dev/video0`, USB storage)
 - Service isolation between system components
 - Environment consistency across development and deployment
 - Simplified dependency management
 - Scalable and modular architecture

 ---